icbat/icbat.github.io/dev/_posts/2014-10-06-parameterized-junit4.md

 public int expectedOutput;
 {% endhighlight %}

-Annotating the fields is more concise and clear, but doesn't allow you to process the inputs in anyway.
+Annotating the fields is more concise and clear, but doesn't allow you to process the inputs in anyway like the constructor approach.

 ## Test!